-The Australian Criminal Intelligence Commission demands a high standard of conduct and integrity from all of its employees.
-Australian Criminal Intelligence Commission staff must uphold the Australian Public Service (APS) Values and comply with the APS Code of Conduct, Public Service Act 1999 (the Act).
+The Australian Criminal Intelligence Commission (ACIC) demands a high standard of conduct and integrity from all of our employees.
+ACIC staff must uphold the Australian Public Service (APS) Values and comply with the APS Code of Conduct, Public Service Act 1999.

 - misconduct (staff members)